Help Bring Creativity, Imagination, Tinkering, and Building to Galtier!

 Some of the items we’ll be purchasing to supply our Makerspace are legos, magna-tiles, geomag, magformers or magtastix.

 Thank you for considering Galtier for a donation this year!

 Galtier Community School is a model for the future of education in St. Paul Public Schools.
 What makes us so special?
 The physical space might be the first difference you'd notice.
 Our dynamic learning studios are home to several grades of students who work in each flexible space.
 This unique school environment helps shape the personalized approach to teaching and learning.
 Students are challenged to show they understand what they’ve learned through iPads, cooperative learning, acting, drawing, presentations and more.
 Whether they are excelling or need extra help, students can be grouped by skill level rather than grade level, offering a unique classroom environment for collaboration.

 The school is truly a community school in every sense of the word.
-With fewer than 200 students, the school feels like family.
+At just over 250 students, the school feels like family.
 The principal and teachers greet students by name in the hallways.
 Positive behavior intervention assures that children are supported in practicing constructive and helpful actions.
 Our children are surrounded by caring adults in a warm and safe atmosphere.
 We've been told that our atmosphere is something that's truly special, and can't be found just anywhere.
 It's been intentionally cultivated over several years, and remains an ongoing focus for the school through efforts such as a monthly character trait that the entire school focuses on, such as gratitude.